-As a listed company headquartered in Germany, corporate governance at Fraport primarily orients itself on German stock corporation law, capital market law and the suggestions and recommendations of the GCGC.
+As a listed company headquartered in Germany, corporate governance at Fraport AG primarily complies with German stock corporation law, capital market law and the suggestions and recommendations of the GCGC.
 There is no obligation to implement the suggestions and recommendations of the GCGC.
 However, under Section 161 of the AktG the Executive Board and the Supervisory Board are obliged to issue a statement of compliance and to report and justify any deviations from the recommendations of the GCGC.

-The Executive Board and the Supervisory Board last issued the following statement of compliance under Section 161 of the AktG on December 14, 2015:
+The Executive Board and the Supervisory Board last issued the following statement of compliance under Section 161 of the AktG on December 12, 2016:

-"The last annual statement of compliance was issued on December 12, 2014.
-Since then, Fraport AG has complied with and will continue to comply with the recommendations made by the Government Commission on the German Corporate Governance Code (the "GCGC") in the Code version dated June 24, 2014, and the amended version of May 5, 2015, in each case with the exception of the recommendations set forth in Section 5.4.1 (2) sentence 1 of the GCGC with regard to the specification of a regular limit of length of membership in the Supervisory Board.
+"The last annual statement of compliance was issued on December 14, 2015.
+Since then, Fraport AG has complied with and will continue to comply with the recommendations made by the Government Commission on the German Corporate Governance Code in the version dated May 5, 2015, with the exception of the recommendations set forth in Section 5.4.1 (2) sentence 1 of the GCGC with regard to the specification of a regular limit of length of membership in the Supervisory Board.